jmoiron/monet/README.md

-Learning Go by writing a blog.
-This blog is written in Go1.
+The code in this repository powers [jmoiron.net](http://jmoiron.net).

+I learned Go as I wrote this blog.
 Since I am a beginner, the code might not be idiomatic, but I try.

 Uses markdown blog posts stored in mongodb, rendered by mustache templates.